 - My God, What Have I Done?: Toward the end of the movie they finally make it back to where they got separated from the other tanks, and the commander stares in silence at the track marks leading off in one direction whereas theirs lead off in the other.
 At the beginning of the movie he ignored the advise of his driver that they were heading in the wrong direction.

-- Only Sane Man - the newly-promoted khan of the Afghan tribe pursuing the tank is more sensible and level-headed than the rest of his tribe, especially compared to his reckless and corrupt cousin and to his sister-in-law who's gone mad witnessing her husband's death under the tank's treads.
+- Only Sane Man: The newly-promoted khan of the Afghan tribe pursuing the tank is more sensible and level-headed than the rest of his tribe, especially compared to his reckless and corrupt cousin and to his sister-in-law, who's gone from mad witnessing her husband's death under the tank's treads.

 - Reckless Gun Usage: A moment of Black Comedy occurs when the cousin is trying to work out how to fire the RPG and launches off a rocket.

-): "Sir, this woman respectfully requests you release her husband."
+Translator: (in English [Russian]) "Sir, this woman respectfully requests you release her husband.

-Villager: "Mujahadeen are all around you!
-They will kill every one of you!"
+Villager: Mujahideen are all around you!
+They will kill every one of you!

 Koverchenko: Sometimes tank drivers pick 'em off first, Kaminski.